Directors

 Justin Shulman is the proud principal of Knoxdale Public School, within the Ottawa Carleton District School Board.
 Throughout the school year, Justin’s primary focus is the education, well-being, and growth of all his students and staff.
 His leadership style is characterized by warmth, humour, and authentic relationships.

 The foundation of Justin’s current leadership skills were undoubtedly built at CBB Ottawa.
-From camper to CIT, staff to supervisor, Justin’s personal and professional progress were positively shaped by his experiences within the gates of 7861 chemin River.
+From camper to CIT, staff to supervisor, Justin’s personal and professional progress were positively shaped by his experiences within the gates of the Camp.
 Some of Justin’s fondest memories include leading numerous canoe trips as supervisor of the tripping program.

 Justin returned to CBBO as Assistant Director in 2008, a role he has mostly continued for over 10 years (with a short break to be with his young family).
 Justin is extremely excited to take on the new challenge of Interim Director this school year and throughout the summer 2023.
 He is looking forward to another successful summer and feels fortunate to be able to share this experience of a lifetime with his wife Jess, their two children, and their dog, Clover.